frankosorio4/API-node-mongo/README.md

 ## Steps to save and run the API in Google Cloud

 1. Sign in to your Google Cloud account (You must have an account at https://cloud.google.com/).
-2. Access the terminal and Clone the repository.
+2. Access the terminal in your Google Cloud and Clone the repository.
 3. Access the repository with the Google Cloud editor.
+It is similar to the VSCODE.
-4. Remove the file ```.gitignore```.
+4. Remove the file ```.gitignore``` to the project.
-5. Adjust the configuration to your environment variables ```.env```.
+5. Adjust the environment variables in the file ```.env```.
 6. Install the dependencies using
    ```bash
    npm install